ResearchComputing/Documentation/docs/software/llms.md

 ## Setting up the Ollama install

-Now that we have Ollama installed, we need to startup an Ollama server on an NVIDIA GPU compute node (i.e. submitting a job to either the `aa100` or `atesting_a100` partition).
+Now that we have Ollama installed, we need to start up an Ollama server on an NVIDIA GPU compute node (i.e. submitting a job to either the `aa100` or `atesting_a100` partition).
 We will then be able to interact with Ollama and our LLMs from the command line.
 For the purposes of this tutorial, we will start an interactive session on the `atesting_a100` partition:
 ```
 sinteractive --partition=atesting_a100 --qos=testing --nodes=1 --gres=gpu --ntasks=10 --time=01:00:00
 ```